 Homemade Belgian waffles are perfectly golden and crispy on the outside but the insides are soft, fluffy and amazingly delicious!
 Made from scratch using a few simple ingredients, this waffle recipe is the best you’ll find.

 Weekends in our home are for sleeping in and eating breakfast as a family!
-Cinnamon Roll Pancakes, Breakfast Casserole, Pumpkin French Toast, and these homemade waffles help make Saturday my most favorite day of the week!
+Sweet Homemade Pancakes, Breakfast Casserole, Pumpkin French Toast, and these homemade waffles help make Saturday my most favorite day of the week!

 The Best Belgian Waffles

 What’s The Difference Between Regular And Belgian Waffles

 Belgian waffles are basically the same as classic waffles except they are made with a waffle iron that makes deeper pockets in the waffle.
 I love Belgian waffles because they can handle more syrup and other delicious toppings without spilling onto the plate before you get a chance to eat them.
 Generally, you can also use the same recipe for either version.

 How to Make Homemade Waffles

 - non-stick cooking spray

 If you’ve tried our homemade pancake recipe, you’ll love this Belgian waffle recipe!
 Crispy outsides, fluffy insides, and they are so simple to make!

 - Start by preheating the waffle iron.
 I bought this double Belgian waffle iron last year and we absolutely LOVE it!
 I love that it cooks 2 waffles at a time, so feeding our family of 7 goes twice as fast!